NP-Hardest/DP-NCB/README.md

 ### Overview

-Official Python implementation for the work by Sarkar et al. on Differentially Private Fair Bandits, submitted to AAAI 2026. [arXiv]
+Official Python implementation for the work by Sarkar et al. on Differentially Private Fair Bandits. [arXiv]

 ### Repository Structure